camme/optimicss/README.md

 # Optimicss

 A simple css optimizer that takes in your html and your complete css and returns onyl the CSS content that existed in the HTML.
-Since that might not be enough, you can also send in a whitelist with wildcards.
+Since that might not be enough, you can also send in a include with wildcards.

 ## How to use it